Donders-Institute/bidscoin/README.md

 ### Required source data structure
 BIDScoin will take your (raw) source data as well as a YAML file with the key-value mapping (dictionary) information as input, and returns a BIDS folder as output.
 The source data input folder should be organised according to a `/sub-identifier/[ses-identifier]/seriesfolder/dicomfile` structure.
 This data organization is how users receive their data from the (Siemens) scanners at the [DCCN](https://www.ru.nl/donders/) (NB: the `ses-identifier` sub-folder is optional and can be left out).

-- If your data is not already organized in this way, you can use the [dicomsort.py](./bidscoin/dicomsort.py) command-line utility to move your unordered or DICOMDIR ordered DICOM-files into a `seriesfolder` organization with the DICOM series-folders being named [SeriesNumber]-[SeriesDescription].
+- If your data is not already organized in this way, you can use the handy [dicomsort.py](./bidscoin/dicomsort.py) command-line utility to move your unordered or DICOMDIR ordered DICOM-files into a `seriesfolder` organization with the DICOM series-folders being named [SeriesNumber]-[SeriesDescription].
 Series folders contain a single data type and are typically acquired in a single run.

 - Another command-line utility that can be helpful in organizing your source data is [rawmapper.py](.bidscoin/rawmapper.py).
 This utility can show you the overview (map) of all the values of DICOM-fields of interest in your data-set and, optionally, use these fields to rename your source data sub-folders (this can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders).